delpinor/fiubak-api/README.md

 bundle
 ```

-4\) You have your environment ready.
+4.1\) You have your environment ready.
 You can start the app running `bundle exec padrino start -h 0.0.0.0`

+4.2\) Set `DATABASE_URL=postgres://webtemplate:webtemplate@localhost/webtemplate_development` before running

 5\) When you are done, don't forget to leave ssh (just exit in vagrant shell) and stop the VM with `vagrant halt`